ploomber/soopervisor/doc/tutorials/_k8s-local.rst

 .. note::

     You may fail to submit pipeline with a different example (e.g. ``ml-basic``).
-That is because we used the ``ml-intermediate`` pipeline as the example, which have already parametrized products.
-Therefore, we only need to add the ``env.yaml`` then we can run it successfully.
+That is because we used the ``ml-intermediate`` pipeline as the example, which already has parametrized products.
+Therefore, we need to add the ``env.yaml`` and parameterize the pipeline to run it successfully.

-    However, the ``ml-basic`` pipeline has not been parametrized.
+    However, the ``ml-basic`` pipeline was not parametrized.
 Thus we need to parameterize it first.
 Please refer to `this documentation <https://docs.ploomber.io/en/latest/user-guide/parametrized.html>`_ for more information on parametrized pipelines.

 .. note::